CoderSleek/djint/readme.md

 - Run django app using 'python manage.py runserver' it will run on port 8000
 - Go to fronted directory and install all the dependencies via 'node install'
 - Run react app in dev mode using 'npm start' it will start on port 3000

+# Features

+In the app the user can login or signup via a username and password, Validation of data and error handling is performed in backend to ensure correctness of App.
+It uses JWT for authentication and maintain integrity of data.
+The user can log in and create new posts, view other people posts and like the events.
+All data is stored in database for persistence.

 ## Features yet to be implements